Ryanhtech/language-manager/README.md

  An open source Python module for translating your Python apps in many languages.
 ## How to add LanguageManager in your app?
  Just follow these steps:
- * Copy the source files somewhere in your project
+ * Copy the source files somewhere in your project (*It is recommended to create a new directory in your project just for LanguageManager*)
- * Add a folder called `packages` in the directory `language_manager`
- * Add a file in this folder named, for example `en-US.langpkg`.
+ * Add a file in the folder `language_manager/packages`, for example `en-US.langpkg`.
  * In this file, add your keys and values, like in a Python dictionary:

 `LANGUAGE = {` The root of the dictionary